 - And of course, jewelry: everything from 50-cent bangles to gold pieces that will tip you far over the gold import limits on your trip home

-I opted for a mix and match approach.
+Though I didn’t go shopping in Chennai for sarees, because I knew I would get too many stares, I did opt for a mix and match approach during my Chennai shopping spree.
 I bought one knee-length dress and one kurta, but neither are completely traditional in cut or color.

 To go under them, I got two pairs of light-weight pants – one Thai fisherman style pair and one with wide legs.
 My goal was to buy clothes that I will be able to wear separately when I leave India.
 Not that I plan on going fishing in Thailand anytime soon, but heck, we didn’t plan on coming to India when our trip started.